-Abstract(limit 100 characters): This lesson explains what a vibration is and how it relates to sound.
-Details: Ask the children what they think vibration is and make a list on the board.
-Have the children vibrate their bodies, and ask them how they are moving (moving fast ack and forth, wiggling).
-Next have the children hum and feel their vocal cords.
+Ask the children what they think vibration is and make a list on the board.
+Have the children vibrate their bodies, and ask them how they are moing (moving fast back and forth, wiggling).
+Next have the students hum and feel their vocal cords.
 Ask what they feel and then explain the relationship of sound to vibrations.
 Next place a ruler on the edge of a desk and lightly press down on the end.
-Ask the children how the end of the ruler looks.
-How does it sound?
-You can also have the children try this themselves and ask them how it feels.
+Ask the children to try this themselves and ask them how it feels.
 Next tap a tuning fork against the edge of a table.
-Allow the children to try this and ask the children how it looks, sounds and feels.
+Allow the children to try this and ask the children how it looks, sounds, and feels.
 Now that they have experienced several different types of sound vibrations split them up into groups of two.
-Have the pairs work together and pull the plastic so it is tight over the opening.
+Have the pairs work together and pull the plastic over the open end of the large can, and place the rubber band over it.
+Make sure and pull the plastic so it is tight over the opening.
 Sprinkle some salt on top of the plastic.
 Have one partner hold the small can near the plastic and tap it with a ruler.
 Ask them what is happening to the salt and why.
 You will see the salt bounce because of the sound vibrations hitting the plastic.
 I found it helpful to give each pair two jobs: an "observer" and a "tapper."
 The observer watches what happens to the salt, and the tapper taps the smaller can.
-This makes the kids want to perform both aspects of the experiment, and prevents one student from dominating the tapping.
+This makes the kids want to perform both aspects of the experiement and prevents one student from dominating the tapping.